By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 saves a

-object in json format (userprofile.json) and can read it back.
+UserProfileStorageobject in json format (userprofile.json) and can read it back.
 This database includes all data related to user profile attributes.-

-can be saved in json format and read back.
+UserProfileStorageconsists of a list ofProfile, and objects in type ofProfilecan be saved in json format and read back.

 -